 - What took place to make you feel included?
 Was it the way you dress? your appearance? your behavior? or something deeper?

-- What are some things you can do to make people who are excluded from a group feel welcome?
+- What are some things you can do to make people feel included?

 Colby Sharp presents great middle school book reviews geared for teachers.
 His run-down helps teachers determine if some of the hot-off-the-press books are ones they should purchase for their class libraries.